prevyne/airbnb-clone-project/README.md

 9. DevOps Engineer
     -Facilitates a cooperation between development and operations teams.
     -Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery.

+# Technology Stack

+1. Django
+    -Povides a comprehensive RESTful API for handling CRUD operations on user and property data.

+2. GrapghQL
+    -Offers a fleible and efficient query mechanism for interacting with the backend.

+3. PostgreSQL
+    -A powerful relational database used for data storage.

+4. Celery
+    -For handling asynchronous tasks such as sending notifications or processing payments.

+5. Django REST Framework
+    -Povide tools for creating and managing RESTful APIs.

+6. Redis
+    -Used for caching and session management.

+7. Docker
+    -Containeriization tool for consistent development and deployment environments.

+8. CI/CD Pipelines
+    -Automated pipelines for testing and deploying code changes.